-Andy Hunt’s thoughts: “…Not only are CIOs that they need lots of paperwork to be “safe”, but they need lots of bodies as well…there needs to be a major effort put forth the ideas that “less is more” across the board in software development.”
+Andy Hunt’s thoughts: “…Not only are CIOs convinced that they need lots of paperwork to be “safe”, but they need lots of bodies as well…there needs to be a major effort to put forth the ideas that “less is more” across the board in software development.”

 Day 1 of the Writing of the Agile Manifesto

 The first night was an informal meet and greet as not all participants knew each other.